-This past November Ive had the pleasure of staying in one of Fort Lauderdale’s waterfront luxury properties, Conrad hotel, while visiting the city for a music festival.
-November in Florida is a little windy and on the chilly side but the warm rays of sun come through enough to remind you that it is a forever beach destination.
+This past November I’ve had the pleasure of staying in one of Fort Lauderdale’s waterfront luxury properties, the Conrad hotel while visiting the city for a music festival.
+November in Florida is a little windy and on the chilly side but the warm rays of the sun come through enough to remind you that it is a forever beach destination.
 People are relaxed and laid back, strolling along the pristine beach, sipping on cold drinks, and snacking on fresh seafood.

 This blog post uses affiliate links denoted by ( * ).
 Read the disclaimer about affiliate links & PR gifting here.

 The trip was hosted by Greater Fort Lauderdale Tourism, which did not review or approve the story.

 Conrad Fort Lauderdale* is a 290-suite oceanfront resort located on Fort Lauderdale’s North Beach, steps away from the water.
 The hotel, shaped like a boat, was designed by Michael Graves for “today’s luxury traveler” with a nod to the city’s waterways and yachting industry.
 Upon entry you are greeted with a gentle scent of yuzu, a hint of lavender, warm wood, and soft patchouli – the hotel’s signature aroma.
 The scented air is a nice touch and creates a relaxing atmosphere, matched by the friendly hotel staff all of whom proved to be incredibly helpful and accommodating.